 B.A.
 Requirements in Computer Science

-The School of Computer Science has an interdisciplinary Bachelor's of Arts (BA) degree in Computer Science.
+The College of Information and Computer Sciences has an interdisciplinary Bachelor's of Arts (BA) degree in Computer Science.
 The program began in Fall 2010.

 The computer science undergraduate program provides a solid foundation in the science of computing.
 To receive a baccalaureate degree, the University requires that a student successfully complete a minimum of 120 credits with a minimum cumulative grade point average of 2.0 (A=4.0).
 The Bachelor of Arts in Computer Science will graduate computing professionals who have the necessary depth of expertise in computer science to have lifelong careers in the field, and who, at the same time, have sufficient exposure to a second discipline to be able to interact with professionals in that field in a knowledgeable manner, so as to apply advanced computer science techniques to problems in that second area.
 This degree is particularly appropriate for students who are interested in combining Computer Science with another discipline as a double major.